All Episodes

 Here's David in Lowell, Massachusetts.

-David, welcome to the Rush Show and Happy New Year.
+David, welcome to the Rush Show, and Happy New Year.

-Um that's where I get the truth.
+That's where I get the truth.

-You know, and, you know, this has clued me in on this argument for a long time.
+And this has clued me in on this argument for a long time.

 This is a great point, Mark.